Leave a Lasting Impression

 The Trusted Advisor Mindset

-Do you crave for clients who recognize your value?
-Then create processes which focus on the client experience.Create processes which focus on the client experience.
+Do you crave working with clients who recognize your value?
+Then create processes which focus on the client experience.Create processes in your #accounting firm which focus on the client experience.
+That's how firm owners earn more without working additional hours.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 The decision to work with you isn’t simply about focusing on the numbers.
 Emotion, combined with logic, influences her decision.